 Museum Ambassadors—San Francisco public high school students trained as museum educators—will visit classrooms or community centers to introduce a special exhibition or a part of the permanent collection to younger students through an interactive activity that is done in small groups.
 During the summer, there is also an extensive art project.
 After this presentation students are invited to visit the de Young Museum for a tour given by the Museum Ambassadors.
 Works of art will be treated as primary sources, and the Museum Ambassadors will help children discuss and interpret what they see.
 Interested teachers or group leaders should submit a summer reservation form by email, mail or fax.
 This summer the program will focus on the special exhibition, J.M.W.
 Turner: Painting Set Free.

-The Museum Ambassador Program is made possible with support from Bank of America, the de Youngsters, the Elios Charitable Foundation, the Gap Foundation, the Kimball Foundation, the Miranda Lux Foundation, the Henry Mayo Newhall Foundation, the Sato Foundation, U.S. Bank, Wells Fargo, and the Zellerbach Family Foundation.
+The Museum Ambassador Program is made possible with support from Bank of America, the de Youngsters, the Elios Charitable Foundation, the Gap Foundation, the Miranda Lux Foundation, the Henry Mayo Newhall Foundation, the Sato Foundation, U.S. Bank, Wells Fargo, and the Zellerbach Family Foundation.